 - 5.1.
-Countries should criminalise TF on the basis of the Terrorist Financing Convention. - 5.2.
-TF offences should extend to any person who wilfully provides or collects funds or other assets by any means, directly or indirectly, with the unlawful intention that they should be used, or in the knowledge that they are to be used, in full or in part: (a) to carry out a terrorist act(s); or (b) by a terrorist organisation or by an individual terrorist (even in the absence of a link to a specific terrorist act or acts). - 5.2bis TF offences should include financing the travel of individuals who travel to a State other than their States of residence or nationality for the purpose of the perpetration, planning, or preparation of, or participation in, terrorist acts or the providing or receiving of terrorist training. - 5.3.
+Countries should criminalise TF on the basis of the Terrorist Financing Convention23. - 5.2.
+TF offences should extend to any person who wilfully provides or collects funds or other assets by any means, directly or indirectly, with the unlawful intention that they should be used, or in the knowledge that they are to be used, in full or in part: (a) to carry out a terrorist act(s); or (b) by a terrorist organisation or by an individual terrorist (even in the absence of a link to a specific terrorist act or acts).24 - 5.2bis TF offences should include financing the travel of individuals who travel to a State other than their States of residence or nationality for the purpose of the perpetration, planning, or preparation of, or participation in, terrorist acts or the providing or receiving of terrorist training. - 5.3.
 TF offences should extend to any funds or other assets whether from a legitimate or illegitimate source. - 5.4.
 TF offences should not require that the funds or other assets: (a) were actually used to carry out or attempt a terrorist act(s); or (b) be linked to a specific terrorist act(s). - 5.5.
 It should be possible for the intent and knowledge required to prove the offence to be inferred from objective factual circumstances. - 5.6.
-Proportionate and dissuasive criminal sanctions should apply to natural persons convicted of - 5.7.
+Proportionate and dissuasive criminal sanctions should apply to natural persons convicted of TF. - 5.7.
 Criminal liability and sanctions, and, where that is not possible (due to fundamental principles of domestic law), civil or administrative liability and sanctions, should apply to legal persons.
 This should not preclude parallel criminal, civil or administrative proceedings with respect to legal persons in countries in which more than one form of liability is available.
 Such measures should be without prejudice to the criminal liability of natural persons.
 All sanctions should be proportionate and dissuasive. - 5.8.
-It should also be an offence to: - a) attempt to commit the TF offence; - b) participate as an accomplice in a TF offence or attempted offence; - c) organise or direct others to commit a TF offence or attempted offence; and
+It should also be an offence to: - a) attempt to commit the TF offence; - b) participate as an accomplice in a TF offence or attempted offence; - c) organise or direct others to commit a TF offence or attempted offence; and - d) contribute to the commission of one or more TF offence(s) or attempted offence(s), by a group of persons acting with a common purpose25. - 5.9.
+TF offences should be designated as ML predicate offences.

-&lt;sup>23 Criminalisation should be consistent with Article 2 of the International Convention for the Suppression of the Financing of Terrorism.
+23 Criminalisation should be consistent with Article 2 of the International Convention for the Suppression of the Financing of Terrorism.

-Criminalising TF solely on the basis of aiding and abetting, attempt, or conspiracy is not sufficient to comply with the Recommendation.
+24 Criminalising TF solely on the basis of aiding and abetting, attempt, or conspiracy is not sufficient to comply with the Recommendation.